Engee documentation

 Details

-Change of the directivity diagram of the antenna array elements.
-Defined as a complex scalar or complex vector to , where is the number of antenna array elements.
+Changing the radiation pattern of the antenna array elements.
+It is defined as a complex scalar or a complex vector. on , where — the number of antenna array elements.

 Default value